Setting-up Kerberos Authentication¶

 Creating a User in the Active Directory¶

-Create a service account in the Active Directory, which the Virtual DataPort server will use to authenticate itself.
+Create a service account in Active Directory.
 This service account has to meet these requirements:

 To do this in Active Directory, follow these steps:

-- Right click the Users node and select New > User (do not select Machine nor Computer).
+Right-click the Users node and click New > User (do not select Machine nor Computer).

-denodo_server_prodin the Logon name field.
-You can enter a different name; the rest of the examples use “denodo_server_prod”.
+denodo_server_productionin the Logon name field.
+You can enter a different name; the rest of the examples use “denodo_server_production”.

-- Click the tab Account of “denodo_server_prod” and in the panel Account options, do this:
+Click the tab Account of “denodo_server_production” and in the panel Account options, do this: